Laurie Bird: Personal life

-Suicide
+Death

 In 1979, Bird died by suicide by taking an overdose of Valium in the New York apartment she shared with Garfunkel, who was deeply affected by her death.
 Garfunkel said, "She was beautiful, in a lonesome, haunted way, and I adored her.
 But I wasn't ready for marriage and she was not very comfortable being Laurie.
 She wasn't happy with herself.
-Her mother died by suicide at 25, and so did she."
+Her mother committed suicide at 26, and so did she."

 Legacy

 Garfunkel's 1975 album Breakaway features Bird on the cover.

 Garfunkel's 1981 album Scissors Cut states in its credits that it was "dedicated to you, Bird", and carried a partial photograph of her on its back cover.

 Bird's relationship with Garfunkel was referred to in the liner notes of the latter's 1988 album Lefty and his collection of prose poems Still Water.
 Hellman dedicated his 2010 film Road to Nowhere to Laurie Bird.

 Tim Kinsella's novel Let Go and Go On and On (2014) is subtitled Based on the roles of Laurie Bird.
-In the foreword, he writes, "This book by no means intends to convey any truth beyond one possible solution to the puzzles of her life and work."
+In the foreword, he writes, "This book by no means intends to convey any "truth" beyond one possible solution to the puzzles of her life and work."

 Natural Snow Buildings named one of their many 2008 releases after Bird.